eszdevstar/odin-recipes/README.md

 ## Project: Recipes

 This project was part of the [Odin Project](https://www.theodinproject.com) Foundations Course.

 You can see the live preview [here.](https://eszdevstar.github.io/odin-recipes/)

+You can see this project with some basic css [here.](https://eszdevstar.github.io/odin-recipes-css/)

 The  images used in this project can be found [here](https://commons.wikimedia.org/wiki/Main_Page)